 "Yeah?" replied Lola.
 "So?"

 Amy spun her chair in Lola's direction to face her.
 "Lola, I spent it already!
-This was the year I thought I was finally going to be able to get my family and friends some really quality gifts!"
+This was the year I thought I was finally going to be able to give my family and friends some really quality gifts!"

 Amy blew out her breath in frustration.
 "I can't believe we're only one gosh-darn sample from getting our bonus."

-When they saw him coming, Lola said, "Oh my God, dude, are you crazy?
-It's thirty degrees out here!"
+They saw him coming.
+"Oh my God, dude, are you crazy??"
+Lola asked.
+"It's thirty degrees out here!"

-"Wh—Lola," Amy ran back up alongside her.
+"Wh—...Lola," Amy ran back up alongside her.
 "We're not supposed to let anyone in the building after closing hou—"